HubertJ/QuandlCS/README.md

 ***

 QuandlCS is a simple wrapper around the Quandl API to provide easy access.
 The library currently provides download functionality supporting simple, multiset, favourite, metadata and search request downloads.
+Started as part of my attempt to challenge myself with [Project365](http://staticcast.wordpress.com/2013/12/28/programming-365/)

 Visit the [online reference](http://www.quandl.com/help/api) for more information about the Quandl API.

 ### Tutorial
 The CS API is simple to use and provides type safety garuantees and basic validation on data before requesting.
 Interaction is based around the concept of a request with all download requests implementing a single interface.
-Once a request is created this can be used with the QuandlConnect object to download and return the data or to generate the request string URL (`www.quandl.com/api/v1/datasets/PRAGUESE/PX.json`) to handle manually.
+Once a request is created this can be used with the QuandlConnection object to download and return the data or to generate the request string URL (`www.quandl.com/api/v1/datasets/PRAGUESE/PX.json`) to handle manually.

 #### Types
 The API has a few fundamental types that mimick Quandl variables and options.